OUR HISTORY

 The First World War

-As the war caused an increase in the demand for alcohol, Homère Clément undertook the construction of a distillery on the land of the Domaine de l’Acajou, on the site of the former sugar refinery.
+As the war caused an increase in the demand for alcohol, Homère Clément undertook the construction of a distillery on the land of the Acajou Estate, on the site of the former sugar refinery.

 1923